 To gain a share of the cake, Look has invested and mobilized renowned ambassadors, former riders Bernard Hinault (read more about Bernard in this post) and Laurent Jalabert, who now explain the merits of the power-assisted pedal stroke.

 “In five minutes you have the legs of a champion,” one of the Look technicians says … For a long time, cyclists and traditional brands looked with some caution on the electric bikes.

-This reluctance never touched Mustache, another French cycle brand, whose 55 models with handlebars of the shape of … mustache flood downtowns.
+This reluctance never touched Moustache, another French cycle brand, whose 55 models with handlebars of the shape of … Moustache flood downtowns.
 Born in the Vosges in 2011, this start-up only produces electric bicycles and targets to sell 40,000 of them this year.
 Thet sold 28,000 last year and more than half of them in France.

 “Our founders believed from the start that the arrival of power assistance was a change in our lives,” says marketing director Yann Noce.
 We start with the customer experience.
 Today, using your bike every day is a credible alternative thanks to the electric assistance.
 Whether in the city and even in semi-urban areas.”

 Julien Absalon has also been won over by the electric.
 This dual Olympic cross-country champion (2004 and 2008) stopped competing since spring of 2018. ,”A bike lover”, as he defines himself, found in the mountain electric bike (all-mountain bike) a new youth.